Safety & Liquidation Mechanisms

 • Her maximum allowed LTV is 95%.

-• Market moves against her, and her debt grows to $95.01, exceeding her 95% LTV limit, and she's eligible for liquidation.
+• Market conditions move against her, and her debt rises to $95.01, slightly above her LTV limit.
+At this point, her position becomes eligible for liquidation.

-• He has $20 collateral and has opted in to absorb liquidations
+Now consider Bob, who has $20 in collateral and has opted in to act as a liquidator.

 • Debt: $95.01

-• Repay the debt and pocket the profit
+1. Repay the debt and lock in the profit, or

 If Bob inherits Alice’s position: